 Your egg donor will require monitoring and check-ins before the egg retrieval (and possibly after) to prepare and wait for the optimal time to retrieve her eggs.
 This typically costs between $1,500 and $2,500.

 It’s essential that your Escrow account is fully-funded before starting your egg donor cycle.
 When setting up your escrow account, you can expect to pay around $350.

 The path toward parenthood is filled with many ups and downs, and having the best care possible is what can make your fertility journey exciting.
 While there are many different considerations to be made--from selecting a procedure to choosing your donor or surrogate--your fertility clinic will guide you with their experience and knowledge.

 Choosing a doctor that can help you achieve your dreams of pregnancy is the top priority of any patient, but remember that you’re not only selecting a doctor--you’re also selecting their fertility clinic.
 While fertility clinics have improved in pricing transparency and packages, it’s important to evaluate what you’re receiving (and what’s being left out) when you purchase an IVF cycle package with a clinic.

-If you’re using both a surrogate and egg donor on your fertility journey with Hatch & PFCLA, you can participate in the “Unlimited IVF until live birth” package.
+If you’re using third-party IVF (both a surrogate and an egg donor) on your fertility journey with Hatch & PFCLA, you can participate in the “Unlimited IVF until live birth” package.
 This ensures that you’ll walk home with a new family member, regardless of how many egg retrievals (for the intended mom), surrogacy cycles, and embryo transfers you may require.